hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step3-dns.md

 All Kubernetes clusters has some form of a Domain Name System (DNS) handler.
 DNS is the heart of service discovery and like everything in Kubernetes it runs in a container and handles the lookups.
-There are a variety of providers for Kuberentes DNS solutions.
+There are a variety of providers for Kubernetes DNS solutions.
 Two popular ones are Kube-DNS and [CoreDNS](https://coredns.io/).
 In 2018 CoreDNS became the more dominant and preferred solutions in the community.

 The version of Minukube you are using here in Katacoda currently has _Kube-DNS_ service the requests.